 Registration: How will local volunteers register for your event?
-Will you set up an online registration system, should people email you, or will you be promoting the event without registration?
+Will you set up a web-based registration system, do people need to email you, or will you be promoting the event without registration?

-Structure for the day: Make sure you plan the overall course of the day and your activities.
+Structure for the day: Make sure you plan for the overall structure of the day and when activities will happen.
 What are your goals for the day?
-Setting measurable targets helps motivate volunteers, and also simplifies reporting (see Event Reporting) (Principle 5).
+Setting measurable targets in advance can help motivate you and your volunteers, and can also make reporting easier (see Event Reporting below) (Principle 5).

 Be prepared for volunteers to show up both early and late.
-Make a plan for introducing volunteers to the site, the event, and each other.
-If training is required, have it prepared for when your volunteers arrive.
-In particularly hot or cold climates, make sure you plan breaks for people to drink water and cool off, or have a chance to warm up.
-Be prepared for either more and fewer people than expected (some people who sign up may not attend, some people may attend who didn't sign up).
+Make a plan for introducing volunteers to the site and the event.
+If you need to train your volunteers, have the training fully prepared for this portion of the project.
+In particularly hot or cold climates, make sure you have breaks for people to drink water and cool off, or have a chance to warm up.
+Be prepared for both more and fewer people than expected (some people who sign up may not attend, some people may attend who didn't sign up).

 Cost: While it is possible to host a volunteer restoration event at no cost, it's important to consider the potential cost of materials, tools, permits, and water/snacks for volunteers.
 There are many options available for local event sponsorship.
-Local businesses or municipalities may be able to contribute to your event - often by supplying refreshments or lending tools to your team.
+Local businesses or municipalities may be interested in contributing to your event - often by supplying refreshments or lending tools to your team.
 For more funding ideas and resources please see the Funding and Resources sections of this document.

-Materials: Consider what types of materials you might need and how you will provide them.
+Materials: At the earliest planning stage of your event, you should consider what types of materials you might need and how you will provide them.
 Assign someone to be responsible for gathering any materials and bringing them to your volunteer site on time for the day of the event.
 Remember to plan for their return if they are loaned.
 If your project involves the removal of material (e.g. garbage or invasive species), make a plan for where this material will go, for having collection bags for the materials, and for safe and legal disposal after the event.

 If you are planting or seeding, consider where your plant material is coming from.
-Are you using native species?
-Planting non-native species is not appropriate for ecological restoration projects.
 Is it from an appropriately local source?
 Are the species you're using the best ones for your site?
-If possible, take some time assessing a similar local ecosystem to learn more about the species assemblages you'll be working towards (Principle 3).
+If possible, take some time assessing a similar local ecosystem to give yourself a better idea of the species assemblages you'll be working towards (Principle 3).
 Accessibility: How will your volunteers get to your site?
 Are there limitations on the number of vehicles that can park at the site, or the type of vehicle needed to access it?
 Are there any limitations to site access or event participation for people with physical disabilities?